Krupal60/FitFeast/README.md

 MVVM architecture for scalable and maintainable code structure.
 Kotlin programming language for Android app development.
-Retrofit for handling RESTful APIs to fetch workout and recipe data.
-Dagger3 for dependency injection to improve code modularity and testability.
+Retrofit for handling RESTful APIs to fetch workout and recipe data. hilt for dependency injection to improve code modularity and testability.
 Paging3 for efficient pagination of workout and recipe lists.

 User-Friendly Interface: